flant/addon-operator/docs/src/VALUES.md

 ## Update values

 Hooks can update values in the storage.
-To do that the hook returns a [JSON Patch](http://jsonpatch.com/).
+To do that the hook returns a [JSON Patch][json-patch].

 A hook can update values in the ConfigMap/addon-operator so that the updated values would be available after restarting the Addon-operator (long-term update).
 For example, you may store generated passwords or certificates.